How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Maryland?

-In Maryland, security deposits are limited to 2 months rent.
-Landlords must return the deposit within 45 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
-Maryland also requires landlords to pay interest on security deposits.
+In Maryland, security deposits are capped at 2 months rent.
+Landlords must return the deposit within 45 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.
+Maryland also requires landlords to pay interest on deposits.

 How much notice is required to terminate a lease in Maryland?

-For month-to-month tenancies in Maryland, landlords must provide 60 days written notice (landlord); local laws may vary (e.g., Montgomery County requires 60 days) notice and tenants must provide 30 days written notice notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, Maryland requires landlords to give 60 days written notice (landlord); local laws may vary (e.g., Montgomery County requires 60 days) notice and tenants to give 30 days written notice notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Maryland Residential Lease Agreement?